 Here’s two simple ways to tackle the holiday blues.

 If you aren’t feeling so hot, make others feel like they’re the bomb.com by giving of your time, energy, and heart.
 Giving isn’t just about forking over the cash to your favorite non-profit.
 Although, I’m a big advocate of giving financially.
 You can give, by smiling at the homeless person on the corner and acknowledging their personhood.
 They exist and they matter.

 Give by caring about what is going on in other people’s life.

 Instead of greeting the person in line at the grocery store by saying, “how are you?”
 My new favorite way to give is to ask the question, “what’s going on in your life right now?”

 And listen with deep care, concern, and genuine curiosity.

 You’d be amazed at the difference in responses you get.
 Instead of, “I’m doing good.”
 You’ll get, “Oh my gosh, I’m so stressed.
 I’m moving this holiday, it falls on my birthday, so I can’t celebrate either and I’m sooo freaking out!”

 When you turn the attention off how much your life isn’t going as planned, you can get the warm fuzzies when you give emotionally to others.

 2. Tackle the Holiday Blues By Creating

 Creating what, you ask?
 That my friend, is whatever in the world you want to.
 Create by journaling your soul away.
-I find writing is a stress reliever and a reality check into what exactly it is that is bothering you and what it is that your heart is desiring.
+I find writing is a stress reliever.
+It can also serve as a reality check into what exactly it is that’s bothering you and what your heart is desiring.
 There’s the power in writing things out.